jakeaylmer/EBM_JA/README.md

 Some unit tests are provided in the 'test\unit_test' directory, which may be run in the command line by calling the script UnitTests.m.
 A manual test of the initial conditions generator function is also included, in 'test\manual\ManualTestInitialConditions.m'.

 ## References
-Aylmer, J., D. Ferreira, and D. Feltham, 2020: Impacts of oceanic and atmospheric heat transports on sea-ice extent. _Journal of Climate (in review)_.
+Aylmer, J. R., D. G. Ferreira, and D. L. Feltham, 2020: Impacts of Oceanic and Atmospheric Heat Transports on Sea Ice Extent. _Journal of Climate_, in press, doi:10.1175/JCLI-D-19-0761.1